idaholab/moose/framework/doc/content/syntax/Postprocessors/index.md

 MOOSE includes a large number of postprocessors within the framework, the complete list is provided in [Available Objects list](#available-objects) section.

+!alert note Consider using a Reporter Object
+The [Reporters/index.md] is a newer, more flexible system for computing aggregate values.
+It is recommended that new objects for aggregate calculations use the Reporter system.

 ## Example Input File

 The following input file snippet demonstrates the use of the